PATCO (Port Authority Transit Corporation)

 PATCO Information

-As the name suggests the PATCO Speedline, is indeed operated by PATCO but its ownership lies with Delaware River Port Authority.
-The line proves to be a convenient means of transportation for nearly 38,000 people everyday.
-This 22.4 km long line runs between Philadelphia, Pennsylvania, New Jersey and Camden Country, serving 13 stations along its way.
-It has been in operations since the 15th of February 1969 and has expanded since.
-As off now, it is one of the six metro systems in the USA that runs throughout the day, as well as the night (24 hours).
+As the name suggests, the PATCO Speedline is operated by PATCO, but owned by the Delaware River Port Authority.
+The line provides a convenient means of transport for nearly 38,000 people every day.
+This 22.4 km long line runs between Philadelphia, Pennsylvania, New Jersey and Camden Country, serving 13 stations along the way.
+It has been in operation since 15 February 1969 and has been extended ever since.
+At present, it is one of the six metro systems in the United States that operates 24 hours a day, seven days a week.

 PATCO Map

-Map of PATCO showing various lines and stations.
-Click on the map to enlarge it or Download map in PDF.
+Map of PATCO showing different lines and stations.
+Click on the map to enlarge it or download the PATCO map in PDF format.

 PATCO Speedline Route

-The PATCO Speedline runs underground, on the surface as well as on elevated surfaces at different places.
-It begins underground from Philadelphia right up to Camden Country, crossing the Benjamin Franklin Bridge and emerging at New Jersey.
-From then onwards, the line runs on or above the surface and not below.
+The PATCO Speedline runs underground, on the surface and on elevated surfaces at various points.
+It starts underground from Philadelphia to Camden Country, crosses the Benjamin Franklin Bridge and emerges into New Jersey.
+From then on, the line runs on or above the surface rather than underground.

 PATCO Hours